OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Sockets**
         See :term:`Socket`.

+      **StringRef**
+	A special kind of trait that contains a string that points to some location in the OpenMDAO variable tree.

       **SWIG**
         Simplified Wrapper and Interface Generator.
 A software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 Go to